Cody Schrader: San Francisco 49ers

 Schrader was signed by the San Francisco 49ers as an undrafted free agent on May 10, 2024.

-He was waived on August 27.
+He was waived by San Francisco on August 27.

 Los Angeles Rams

 Schrader was claimed off waivers by the Los Angeles Rams on August 28, 2024.
-He was activated for the Rams' final regular season game, rushing once for a three-yard gain and making one reception for six yards in L.A.'s 30–25 loss to the Seattle Seahawks.
+He was activated for the Rams' final regular-season game, rushing once for a three-yard gain and making one reception for six yards in L.A.'s 30–25 loss to the Seattle Seahawks.

 On August 26, 2025, Schrader was waived by the Rams as part of final roster cuts and re-signed to the practice squad the next day.

 Jacksonville Jaguars

 On September 9, 2025, Schrader was signed to the Jacksonville Jaguars' active roster from the Rams practice squad after the Jaguars traded Tank Bigsby to the Philadelphia Eagles.
+On December 6, Schrader was waived by the Jaguars, failing to appear in a game for the club.

+Houston Texans

+On December 8, 2025, Schrader was claimed off waivers by the Houston Texans; however, he was waived by the team five days later.

+Denver Broncos

+On December 15, 2025, Schrader was claimed off waivers by the Denver Broncos.
+On December 25, Schrader was waived by the Broncos; he was re-signed to the practice squad two days later.

+On January 26, 2026, he signed a futures contract with the Broncos.
+On August 30, he was waived as a part of final roster cuts, but was re-signed to the practice squad the day after.